tari-project/tari/RFC/src/RFC-0140 Syncing and seeding.md

 #### Chain forks

-Chain forks can be a problem since in mimblewimble not all nodes keep the complete history, the design philosophy  is more in the lines of only keeping the current [UTXO](utxo).
+Chain forks can be a problem since in MimbleWimble not all nodes keep the complete history, the design philosophy is more along the lines of only keeping the current [UTXO](utxo).
 Only keeping the current [UTXO](utxo) will not be possible, because if you encounter a fork where there are two running version on the blockchain, you will not be able to swop without doing sync again.

 To counter this problem we use  [pruning horizon](pruninghorizon), this allows every [node](base node) to be a "light" [archival node](archivenode).
 This in effect means that the node will keep a full history for a short while.
 If the node encounters a fork it can easily rewind its state to apply the fork.
 If the fork is longer than the [pruning horizon](pruninghorizon), the node will enter a sync state where it will resync.